azliu0/_andrew.sty/README.md

 # _andrew.sty

-general use latex style file.
-My design is heavily inspired by combinations of notes from [Evan Chen](https://web.evanchen.cc/coursework.html), [Rachel Wu](https://people.csail.mit.edu/rmwu/notes.html), and [Andrew Lin](http://www.mit.edu/~lindrew/notes.html).
+general use latex style file. this design takes inspiration from [Evan Chen](https://web.evanchen.cc/coursework.html), [Rachel Wu](https://people.csail.mit.edu/rmwu/notes.html), and [Andrew Lin](http://www.mit.edu/~lindrew/notes.html).
 This repository also contains an example file that can be copied for easy use.
 Examples of some of my class notes compiled with ```_andrew.sty``` can be found [here](https://github.com/yellowtomato98/class-notes).

 ## features